Chudovsky District: History

 The Volkhov River served as a major waterway, a part of the trade route from the Varangians to the Greeks, since medieval times.
 Chudovo was first mentioned as a village in 1539.
 By the 18th century, it developed into a big selo with a postal service station.
 The development of the district was further aided by the construction of the Moscow – Saint Petersburg Railway, which opened in 1851.
 The railway to Novgorod was completed in 1871.
 A match factory, two cement-making factories, and a number of porcelain factories were built later.

 In the course of the administrative reform carried out in 1708 by Peter the Great, the area was included into Ingermanland Governorate (known since 1710 as Saint Petersburg Governorate).
 In 1727, separate Novgorod Governorate was split off.
 In 1776, the area was transferred to Novgorod Viceroyalty.
 In 1796, the viceroyalty was abolished and the area was transferred to Novgorod Governorate.
 In 1917, Chudovo was the administrative center of Chudovskaya Volost of Novgorodsky Uyezd.

 In August 1927, the governorates and uyezds were abolished.
 Chudovsky District, with the administrative center in the settlement of Chudovo, was established within Novgorod Okrug of Leningrad Oblast effective October 1, 1927.
 It included parts of Novgorodsky and Malovishersky Uyezds of Novgorod Governorate and of Volkhovsky Uyezd of Leningrad Governorate.
 On June 25, 1928, Chudovo was granted work settlement status.
 On July 23, 1930, the okrugs were abolished, and the districts were directly subordinated to the oblast.
 On January 4, 1931, one selsoviet (Alexandrovsky) was granted ethnic German status, and two others (Derevolatyshsky and Kolomovsky) were granted Latvian ethnic status.
 On July 20, 1937, Chudovo was granted town status.
 On April 14, 1939, Kolomovsky Latvian Selsoviet was abolished and merged into Chudovsky Selsoviet and Alexandrovsky German Selsoviet was transformed into a regular selsoviet.
 Derevolatyshsky Latvian Selsoviet was abolished on September 19, 1939 and merged into Rogachyovsky Selsoviet.
 Between August and November 1941, during World War II, the whole area of the district was occupied by German troops.
 Whereas the right bank of the Volkhov was liberated by the Soviet Army between December 1941 and February 1942, battles were fought for a long time for the left bank of the Volkhov.
 The town of Chudovo and the rest of the district were liberated in January and February 1944.
 On July 5, 1944, Chudovsky District was transferred to newly established Novgorod Oblast, where it remained ever since.

 Economy

 Industry

 The most developed industries in the district are chemical, food, and timber industries.
-The former glass-making factory in Chudovo was converted to production of thermoisolating materials.
+The former glass-making factory in Chudovo was converted to production of thermo-isolating materials.
 There are enterprises producing matches, plywood, and railroad ties.